BlakeCLewis/PILN/README.md

 	  TODO - test runs with rate 60 and 166 C/hr, query the database and average(pid_output-Pterm) for each 100C segment.

       Iterm:

           Ki = 0.4;
           Imin = -25;
           Imax = 25;
-          Accumlitive error, corrects for past errors in (Cterm + Pterm);
-          I look at it as incremental change in output to correct for error of (Cterm + Pterm);
+          Accumlitive error correction of Cterm + Pterm;
-          To reduce Iterm "Windup", Iterm is limited by (Imin <= Iterm <+ Imax).
+          To reduce "Iterm Windup", limit with (Imin <= Iterm <+ Imax).

       Dterm:

           Kd = 13;
-          rate of change in error;
+          Change in error;
-          Dterm needs to be able to cancel the sum of the other 3 terms to slow/speed change in temp to keep from over shooting.

-      Output:
+          Dterm is the acceleration term.
+          It allows time for Iterm to wind up or down, to keep from falling behind or over shooting.

+      output:

           output = (Cterm + Pterm + Iterm + Dterm);
-          output is a percentage and therefore constrained by (0 <= output <= 100)
+          output is a percentage and therefore needs to be constrained by (0 <= output <= 100)